jamietran8818/Tran-Jamie-Portfolio/README.md

 https://github.com/jamietran8818/Tran-Jamie-Portfolio/tree/main/Logistic-Regression-Model

 # Project Nine: Time Series/Forecasting Model
-In this project I am using a year of sales data from a pizza parlor to build a forecast for the following year.
+In this project I am using a year of sales data from a pizza parlor to build a forecast for the following year using a SARIMAX model.

 https://github.com/jamietran8818/Tran-Jamie-Portfolio/tree/main/Time-Series-Analysis

-# Project Ten: DSC680 Project 3
+# Project Ten: Ridge Regression
-This project uses linear regression to predict the outlook of Google, Apple, and Tesla stocks to help build sentiment analysis.
+This project uses ridge regression to predict the outlook of Google, Apple, and Tesla stocks to help build sentiment analysis.

 https://github.com/jamietran8818/Tran-Jamie-Portfolio/tree/main/Ridge-Regression